Signed Into Law

 Which agencies enforce SB1437?

-SB1437 is enforced by Texas Juvenile Justice Department (TJJD) and State Office of Administrative Hearings (SOAH).
+SB1437 is enforced by State Office of Administrative Hearings (SOAH) and Texas Juvenile Justice Department (TJJD).

 Q

-The compliance urgency for SB1437 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1437 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q